Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Metrically stationary, axially symmetric systems

 The axial symmetry can be directly imposed on equation (4).
-Introducing a spherical GTCS ${\{}x^0,{\rho},{\theta},{\phi}{\}}$ where ${\rho}$ is an isotropic radial coordinate and where the shift vector field points in the negative ${\phi}$-direction, ${\bar N}_t$ and ${\bar N}_{\phi}$ do not depend on ${\phi}$ and equation (4) takes the form \eqa {\overline{ds}}^2_t={\Big [}{\bar N}_{\phi}{\bar N}^{\phi}-{\bar N}_t^2 {\Big ]}(dx^0)^2+2{\frac{t}{t_0}}{\bar N}_{\phi}d{\phi}dx^0+ {\frac{t^2}{t^2_0}}{\bar N}^2_t{\Big [}{\frac{d{\rho}^2}{1-{\frac{{\rho}^2} {{\Xi}_0^2}}}}+{\rho}^2d{\Omega}^2{\Big ]}, \ena where $d{\Omega}^2{\equiv}d{\theta}^2+{\sin}^2{\theta}d{\phi}^2$, ${\Xi}_0{\equiv}ct_0$ and $0{\leq}{\bar N}_t{\rho}<{\Xi}_0$.
+Introducing a spherical GTCS ${\{}x^0,{\rho},{\theta},{\phi}{\}}$ where ${\rho}$ is an isotropic radial coordinate and where the shift vector field points in the negative ${\phi}$-direction, ${\bar N}_t$ and ${\bar N}_{(t){\phi}}$ do not depend on ${\phi}$.
+Neither do the components of ${\bf {\tilde h}}_t$, and equation (4) takes the sufficiently general form \eqa {\overline{ds}}^2_t={\Big [}{\bar N}_{(t){\phi}}{\bar N}^{\phi}_{(t)} -{\bar N}_t^2{\Big ]}(dx^0)^2+2{\frac{t}{t_0}}{\bar N}_{(t){\phi}}d{\phi}dx^0 \nonumber \\ +{\frac{t^2}{t^2_0}}{\bar N}^2_t{\Big [} {\frac{{\bar X}d{\rho}^2}{1-{\frac{{\rho}^2}{{\Xi}_0^2}}}} +{\bar Y}{\rho}^2d{\theta}^2+{\bar Z}{\rho}^2{\sin}^2{\theta}d{\phi}^2{\Big ]}, \ena where ${\bar X}$, ${\bar Y}$ and ${\bar Z}$ are functions to be determined, ${\Xi}_0{\equiv}ct_0$ and $0{\leq}{\bar N}_t{\rho}<{\Xi}_0$.
 The range of ${\rho}$ is limited for both physical and mathematical reasons; truly isolated systems cannot exist in quasi-metric gravity [4].
-That is, realistic nontrivial global solutions of the field equations on ${\bf S^3}$ for isolated systems do not exist, according to the maximum principle applied to closed Riemannian manifolds.
-However, for some isolated systems, QMR allows exact ``semiglobal'' solutions on {\em half of} ${\bf S^3}$ (with the reasonable boundary conditions ${\bar N}_t({\Xi}_0)=1$, and presumably, ${\bar N}^i({\Xi}_0)=0$; the same values as for an empty Universe).
-And although such solutions may be mathematically extended to the whole of ${\bf S^3}$, the metric transformation ${\bf {\bar g}}_t{\rightarrow}{\bf g}_t$ is singular at the boundary, so that any transformation based on the extended solutions becomes mathematically meaningless.
-The requirement that both ${\bf {\bar g}}_t$ and ${\bf g}_t$ exist is thus satisfied only for the half of ${\bf S^3}$.
+That is, realistic nontrivial global solutions of the field equations on the FHSs for isolated systems do not exist, according to the maximum principle applied to closed Riemannian manifolds.
+However, for metrically static, isolated systems ${\tilde h}_{(t)ks}=S_{ks}$, where $S_{ks}dx^kdx^s$ is the metric of the 3-sphere ${\bf S}^3$ (with radius equal to $ct_0$).
+For this case, QMR allows exact ``semiglobal'' vacuum solutions on {\em half of} ${\bf S}^3$ (with the reasonable boundary condition ${\bar N}_t({\Xi}_0)=1$; the same values as for an empty universe).
+And although such solutions may be mathematically extended to (almost) the whole of ${\bf S}^3$, the metric transformation ${\bf {\bar g}}_t{\rightarrow}{\bf g}_t$ is singular at the boundary, so that any transformation based on the extended solutions becomes mathematically meaningless.
+The requirement that both ${\bf {\bar g}}_t$ and ${\bf g}_t$ exist is thus satisfied only for the half of ${\bf S}^3$ for metrically static, vacuum solutions exterior to a metrically static source.
+If semiglobal solutions also exist for metrically stationary vacua remains to be seen.